pal-priyanshi/pal-priyanshi.github.io/index.md

 # Get in Touch

-If you want to get in touch, you can reach me at any time via <priyanshi.pal@aalto.fi>.
+If you want to get in touch, you can reach me at any time via <priyanshi.pal@aalto.fi>

 Some places on the internet where you can find me, including but not limited to:
 + [Google Scholar](https://scholar.google.com/citations?hl=en&user=wJH5MgoAAAAJ)